arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 The provided diagram underscores the consistency in the Modbus TCP configuration across Arduino devices using the PLC IDE.
 A salient feature of this system is its adaptability.
 Irrespective of the Modbus TCP configurations, the PLC program can operate effectively and reliably.
 This autonomous nature guarantees its interoperability and versatility in a variety of scenarios.

-Furthermore, when it comes to creating or customizing the PLC code, we're not restricted in terms of programming language.
+Furthermore, when it comes to creating or customizing the PLC code, we are not restricted in terms of programming language.
 The system supports the IEC61131-3 standard, which means it can be designed with preferred language from the suite defined under this standard.
 This adaptability allows for both ease of use and precision in program development.

 Having provided an overview of the entire process, we can now delve into the specifics.